geograph-project/geograph-project/README.txt

 E) Installation
 -----------------------------------------------------------------------
-This software currently requires PHP 5.6 , and was designed to run on apache webservers using the apache module.
+This software tested with PHP 5.6 and PHP 7.2, and was designed to run on apache webservers using the apache module.

 --------------

-1. Unpack the files into <basedir>
+1. Download the files from repository, if have subversion installed, easiest with a simple checkout command.

+svn checkout https://svn.geograph.org.uk/svn/branches/toy/ geograph_toy/

 --------------